Maria-RD/AppointmentScheduling/README.md

 Server name: .\
 Authentication: Windows Authentication
 ~~~
-7. Navigate to the DB "TurnsDB".
-Populate the tables with the scripts stored at the folder "[DataPopulation/Tables](https://github.com/Maria-RD/AppointmentScheduling/tree/master/DataPopulation/Tables)".
+7. Connect to the TurnsDB database.
+Use the [DataPopulation.sql](https://github.com/Maria-RD/AppointmentScheduling/blob/master/DataPopulation/DataPopulation.sql) script to populate the tables.
 8. Run the project.
 ~~~
 dotnet watch run